Quick. Best. Affordable.

 Process of Secretarial Audit

-The Secretarial Audit is generally conducted through the following steps: -
+The Secretarial Audit is generally conducted through the following steps, outlining the process of secretarial audit: -

 Step 1: Appointment of Secretarial Auditor